dsiu13/ecppt_study_guide/buffer_overflow.md

 - Base Pointer can also be referred to as Stack Base Pointer and Frame Pointer
 - *Size will be denoted by the character preceding the naming convention.
 - Instruction Pointer (IP) controls program execution by storing the address pointer of the next instruction to be executed.
+- The "X" in 16-bit replaced the H/L in 8-bit.
+H meaning High and L meaning Low.

 | Register Size | Accumulator |  Counter | Data | Base | Stack Pointer | Base Pointer | Source | Destination |
 |---------------|-------------|----------|------|------|---------------|--------------|--------|-------------|